I have worked with people who have never tasted a drop of alcohol and have some of the most co-dependent relationships you could imagine.

 Beneath my co-dependency was a need for control.
 I felt that if my mother could struggle with her life at any moment, attention would be withdrawn and my whole world was in disarray emotionally.
 In order to cope, I tried to control the relationships I had, by rescuing people from their difficult lives.
-I also got used to the pattern of this and realised that I could survive this pain, whereas could I survive doing it differently?
+I also got used to the pattern of this and realised that I could survive this pain, whereas I didn’t know or even consider if I could survive doing it differently?

 And I was very good at it, so I thought.